A Head Harness You Won’t Hate

 The dog I tested this on has some good training under her belt.
 If she has enough space, she can stay calm around other dogs.
 Would the Infinity Lead be the right tool for a large dog with no prior training?
 My bet is that for straight-up pullers who are non-reactive, the Infinity Lead will be a good option, no matter how big or clueless the dog may be.
-But if your dog is really reactive and/or you’re just starting to work with them, I’m guessing you might need other options in your toolbox, like a body harness with a two ended leash for added safety and better control.
+But if your dog is large and really reactive and/or you’re just starting to work with them, I’m guessing you might need other options in your toolbox, like a more sturdy head harness and leash or, for smaller reactive dogs, a body harness with a two ended leash might work, for added safety and better control.

 Ok, back to what I loved the most about the Infinity Lead: I was connected to my pal at the back of her head, not under her chin.
 No more Tilt-a-Smush when she switched from side to side to smell stuff.
 We were tangle-free.
 It was amazeballs.
 The sun shone brighter and little birds sat on my shoulder to sing us sweet, sweet songs.
 I swear.

 To be fair, there is another option in the behind-the-head category: the Canny Collar.
 I’ve tried it, but didn’t like it any more than the GL.
 Other people think it’s great.
 So there’s that.